How can I contact the Auditor-Controller’s Office?

 How long does it take to obtain a refund?

 The Property Tax Division of the Auditor-Controller's Office (ACO) issues refunds as a result of value corrections, assessment appeals and special assessment reductions.
 Once these corrections are made to the tax roll, the refund is sent to the Tax Collector’s Office (TC), where a “claim for refund” is prepared and mailed to the taxpayer.
 When the claim form is returned, the TC will release the refund back to the Auditor-Controller to process a refund warrant.
-As a matter of policy, the refund warrant is processed within 10 working days.
+As a matter of policy, the refund warrant is processed within 10 working days after all steps above have been completed.

 - What is the balance of my Mello-Roos?